aleclemente/web-parking-model/README.md

 # web-parking-model

-<h1>Java project to simulate a web vehicle parking model to host on Heroku cloud application platform to practice and learn more about a RESTful API using Spring framework.
+<h1>Java API project to simulate a web vehicle parking model to host on Heroku cloud application platform to practice and learn more about a RESTful API using Spring framework.
 The application manage entrance and exit of vehicle in a parking storing data in a postgres database.</h1>

 <p>💎 The main goal is to practice a RESTful Java API with Spring framework and other stacks listed below.</p>